What to Do After an Auto Accident in Maryland?

 - Do not give a recorded statement to the other party's insurance company.
 Never give a recorded statement to the insurance company that insures the other driver's car.
 Do not give a recorded statement to employees, representatives, investigators for the insurance company that insures the car that collided with you.
 If your insurance company and the at-fault driver's insurance company are the same, you need to give a statement to the adjuster handling the claim on your behalf, not the other driver.
 Suffice to say, this is confusing, and you need to discuss with a lawyer how to best approach this problem.

 - Seek counsel.
 Contact a personal injury attorney.
 Some personal injury claims can be settled without attorney representation, particularly, soft tissue injury cases with moderate property damage.
 But laws related to accident injuries are complex and change frequently.
 Insurance companies are well aware of the rules, but most car accident victims are not.
 The insurance company will not explain anything to you that helps you.
 An attorney represents your interests, not those of the other driver or any stockholders.
-He or she will research and analyze the facts regarding your claim, work with your health care providers, prepare legal documents, and negotiate a fair settlement.
+He or she will research and analyze the facts regarding your claim, work with your healthcare providers, prepare legal documents, and negotiate a fair settlement.
 Call us at 1-800-553-8082 (or call another lawyer).
 But make sure you at least talk to someone to best understand your rights.
 There are too many trap doors.

 - Know your case.
-In Maryland, the statute of limitations for auto accident (negligence) claims is three years.
+In Maryland, the statute of limitations for an auto accident (negligence) claims is three years.
 This means that your case must be concluded, or a lawsuit must be filed within three years of the date of the accident or you will lose all right to make a claim.
 (For minors, the three-year period begins once the child reaches his or her eighteenth birthday.)
 We get calls at that minute when it is too late to help.
 If you were involved in an accident in Maryland and a defendant is a local government or the State of Maryland, there may be certain formal notice requirements to bring a personal injury claim.
 It is best to consult a Maryland lawyer as early as early to determine the time limit in your case.